Garrett County Court Records

 How Long Does Garrett County Keep Court Records?

-- Criminal felony cases: Permanent retention
+- Criminal felony cases: Permanent retention for serious offenses (murder, rape, etc.); 75 years for other felonies

 Types of Courts In Garrett County

-Circuit Court for Garrett County Located at 203 South Fourth Street, Oakland, MD 21550
+Circuit Court for Garrett County 203 South Fourth Street, Room 109 Oakland, MD 21550 Phone: 301-334-7600 Hours: 8:30 a.m. - 4:30 p.m.
+Monday through Friday Garrett County Circuit Court

 What Types of Cases Do Garrett County Courts Hear?

-- Serious criminal felonies
+- Serious criminal cases (felonies)

-- Civil cases with claims exceeding $30,000
+- Civil cases involving amounts exceeding $30,000

-- Family law matters (divorce, custody, child support)
+- Family law matters including:

 - Juvenile proceedings